open-austin/austin-recycles/README.md

 More info here: http://atxcivichack3.wikispaces.com/Recycling+Pickup+App

+## Usage
+Run bin/atx-recycles-svc either from a command line for development, or via Phusion Passenger for production.

 ## Requirements

-Run bin/atx-recycles-svc either from a command line for development, or via Phusion Passenger for production.
+At this time, the "findit-support" package must be manually installed into the vendor directory.
+See: vendor/README

-The LIBSPATIALITE path may need to be specifically set when running the service:
+The SPATIALITE path may need to be specifically set when running the service:

 	SPATIALITE=/usr/local/opt/libspatialite/lib/libspatialite.dylib bin/atx-recycles-svc

+For more information, see: vendor/findit-support/README.rdoc

 ## Example:
 REQUEST: